Skip to main content

 The Iran situation, as we go to press, is the most acute variable in years.
 The Strait of Hormuz carries roughly 20% of global oil supply and one-third of seaborne oil.
 Iran’s Revolutionary Guards closed it on March 1.
 That is not a safe-haven story - it is a structural inflation shock that happens to benefit gold for multiple simultaneous reasons.

 We do not know how long the conflict lasts or how much further it escalates.
-What we know is this: gold has spent a month proving it can absorb severe headwinds.
-It is now entering a period where every major tailwind - geopolitical risk, inflation, rate cuts, dollar weakness, institutional accumulation - may be present simultaneously.
+What can be said factually: gold has spent a month absorbing severe headwinds.
+It enters March in a backdrop where several historical tailwinds — geopolitical risk, inflation, rate-cut anticipation, dollar weakness, institutional accumulation — are present simultaneously.

 This report reflects market conditions and data available as of March 1, 2026.
 The Iran military situation remains active and rapidly evolving - investors should monitor developments closely.
 Past performance does not guarantee future results.
 This is not financial advice.